Riley-Py/UWaterloo-Work/PSYCH 207/U7 - Concepts and Categorization/Theoretical Descriptions of The Nature of Concepts.md

 ## Other
 - The term *similarity* is empty without specification of what relevant aspects are there between two objects
-- Another approach would be *explanation-based category*,
+- Another approach would be *explanation-based category*
+	- Bases classification between relationships between instances and categories
+	- Combo of schemata and knowledge-based view
+#Categorization
+#Psych_207